-The making of rope fenders for boats, with a central core and a knotted cover.
+The making of rope fenders for both inland and saltwater craft.

 |Historic area of significance|

 |Current no. of professionals (sideline to main income)

 As far as the inland waterways goes originally the fender would be built round a core of rope.
 There have been replacement cores used based on rolls of old tyre, rolls of carpet underlay and now moulded solid rubber cores.
 It can be debated if a move away from a complete rope core makes the fender traditional even if it has a similar outwards appearance.